 The Fund is a partnership, which is not subject to U.S. federal income taxes.
 Rather, the partnership's taxable income flows through to the owners, who are responsible for paying the applicable income taxes on the income allocated to them.
-The Fund is subject to partnership audit rules enacted as part of the Bipartisan Budget Act of 2015 (the "Centralized Partnership Audit Regime").
+For tax years beginning on or after January 1, 2018, the Fund is subject to partnership audit rules enacted as part of the Bipartisan Budget Act of 2015 (the "Centralized Partnership Audit Regime").
 Under the Centralized Partnership Audit Regime, any IRS audit of the Fund would be conducted at the Fund level, and if the IRS determines an adjustment, the default rule is that the Fund would pay an "imputed underpayment" including interest and penalties, if applicable.
 The Fund may instead elect to make a "push-out" election, in which case the shareholders for the year that is under audit would be required to take into account the adjustments on their own personal income tax returns.

-No Deduction for Qualified Publicly Traded Partnership Income
+No Deduction for Qualified Publicly Traded Partnership Income.